Behind the Scenes of Palantir Technologies's Latest Options Trends

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * Maintaining their stance, an analyst from Citigroup continues to hold a Neutral rating for Palantir Technologies, targeting a price of $110. * Consistent in their evaluation, an analyst from Cantor Fitzgerald keeps a Neutral rating on Palantir Technologies with a target price of $98. * An analyst from Baird persists with their Neutral rating on Palantir Technologies, maintaining a target price of $100. * Maintaining their stance, an analyst from Northland Capital Markets continues to hold a Market Perform rating for Palantir Technologies, targeting a price of $80. * Consistent in their evaluation, an analyst from Mizuho keeps a Underperform rating on Palantir Technologies with a target price of $80.
+Click here for access. * An analyst from Morgan Stanley upgraded its action to Equal-Weight with a price target of $95. * Consistent in their evaluation, an analyst from Northland Capital Markets keeps a Market Perform rating on Palantir Technologies with a target price of $80. * An analyst from Jefferies has decided to maintain their Underperform rating on Palantir Technologies, which currently sits at a price target of $60. * An analyst from Wedbush persists with their Outperform rating on Palantir Technologies, maintaining a target price of $90. * An analyst from Baird persists with their Neutral rating on Palantir Technologies, maintaining a target price of $100.

 Options trading presents higher risks and potential rewards.
 Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
 Stay informed about the latest Palantir Technologies options trades with real-time alerts from Benzinga Pro.